 At the heart of our commitment to prepare students for successful careers is our applied approach to learning – we provide students with early and diverse clinical experiences to reflect and reinforce the knowledge they acquire in the classroom.
-Students receive a strong academic foundation in visual, ocular, and systemic care, while they experience a wide variety of patients and community settings through clinical work in community health centers, private practices, schools, veteran’s hospitals, and mobile eye clinics.
+Students receive a strong academic foundation in visual, ocular, and systemic care, while they experience a wide variety of patients and community settings through clinical work in community health centers, private practices, schools, and veteran’s hospitals.

 Boston Location and Clinical Rotations

-A student’s time at NECO helps make the community stronger.
+A student’s time at New England College of Optometry helps make the community stronger.
 After three weeks of class, students begin to conduct vision screenings in Headstart programs, schools, and pediatric settings.
 This clinical experience in the community helps to make a real difference in the lives of children and adults throughout the city of Boston and beyond.

 Small, Focused Environment Committed to Your Success